starfederation/datastar/site/static/md/guide/stop_overcomplicating_it.md

 When using web components, pass data into them via attributes and listen for custom events dispatched from them (_props down, events up_).

-In this way, the web component is encapsulated – all it knows is that it receives some data via an attribute, acts on it, and optionally dispatches a custom event containing the result – and Datastar's `data-*` attributes can be used to drive reactivity.
+In this way, the web component is encapsulated – all it knows is that it receives input via an attribute, acts on it, and optionally dispatches a custom event containing the result – and Datastar's `data-*` attributes can be used to drive reactivity.

 ```html
 <div data-signals-result="''">